Backbase/access-control-service-extension/README.md

 ## access-control extension.

+## How to use
+### Option 1: Java class
 export SPRING_DATASOURCE_DRIVERCLASSNAME=com.mysql.jdbc.Driver
 export SPRING_DATASOURCE_USERNAME=root
 export SPRING_DATASOURCE_PASSWORD=root
 export SPRING_DATASOURCE_URL="jdbc:mysql://localhost:3306/accesscontrol_pandp_service?useSSL=false"

+java \
-java -cp target/lib/target/lib/mysql-connector-java-5.1.44.jar -jar target/lib/access-control-1.14.7.jar \
+-cp "target/access-control-service-extension-1.0.0-SNAPSHOT.jar:target/lib/*" \
--Dloader.path=target/access-control-service-extension-1.0.0-SNAPSHOT.jar

-## How to use
+com.backbase.accesscontrol.Application

+### Option 2: Base jar

 To use your service extension, you include the JAR build from this artifact to the CLASSPATH used when the service is started.